NCBI-Hackathons/ClinVar_in_3D/README.md

 Mapping Clinically Relevant Mutations to Protein Structures

 ## Goal:
-To enhance CDD @ NCBI by annotating 3D protein structures with all dbSNP and ClinVar records
+To enhance iCn3D (new interactive version of Cn3D at NCBI) by annotating all 3D protein structures with dbSNP rs numbers and connected clinical data from ClinVar.

 - iCn3D running with example
 - Get data